 Maybe you’ve even done it yourself, sat down and roughed a budget you thought would work.
+Maybe you've tried KOHO's ultimate budget template (found at the bottom of this article).
 But now, a week or a month or a year later, it’s … not quite going as well as you planned.
 Every month something always goes horribly wrong — is it too many lattes?
 Do you need to shop solely at Costco?
 You end up over spending, under saving, or just generally not, y’know, sticking to the budget.
 And then you feel unmotivated, and it becomes harder to get back on track.
 We’ve all been there.
 The good news is that the problem probably isn’t with you (or even the lattes).
 Staying motivated with your financial goals is hard work, and it might take a while to figure out the right way to plan and save.

 If you’ve done the work of making a budget, even a failed one, you’ve already got a one up on a lot of people: Gallup says that two-thirds of people don’t even bother creating a budget at all.

 We know how hard it can be, and it’s tricky to develop the knack of working steadily toward your goals.
 But it doesn’t have to be so dang difficult.
 Being a little bit more mindful of what you’re doing is a really rewarding way to actually save and stick to your money plan.
 We’ve rounded up some strategies to make it a little easier.

 Whoa!
 Ban the budget?
 Well…sort of.
 ‘Budget’ is one of the rare words in the English language that makes people feel anxious and deprived just saying it outloud.
 This simple little b-word can bring on more stress and anxiety than a first date.